bhupen98/react.js-absolute-beginners/README.md

 ## Description
-React is javascript library for building user interfaces.
+React is javascript library for building interactive user interfaces.
 It lets you generate complex UIs from small and isolated pieces of code called "components".

 ### Creating an App